chynnalew/tap-room/README.md

 * HTML

 ## Description
 This application was created to show understanding of building single page web apps with React js Library.
+This application contains full CRUD functionality, allowing the user to:
-The user can track how many pints are left in each keg, add new kegs, and sell pints from existing kegs.
+  - track how many pints are left in each keg
+  - add new kegs
+  - update kegs
+  - delete kegs
+  - sell pints from existing kegs
+  - add pints to existing kegs

-  - Requested User Specifications:
+Requested User Specifications (user stories):
-    - I want to see a list/menu of all available kegs.
+  - As a user, I want to see a list/menu of all available kegs.
 For each keg, I want to see its name, brand, price and alcoholContent (or perhaps something like flavor for a kombucha store).
   - As a user, I want to submit a form to add a new keg to a list.
   - As a user, I want to be able to click on a keg to see its detail page.
   - As a user, I want to see how many pints are left in a keg.
 A full keg has roughly 124 pints.
   - As a user, I want to be able to click a button next to a keg whenever I sell a pint of it.
 This should decrease the number of pints left by 1.
 Pints should not be able to go below 0.

 ## Diagrams / Component Layout
 <img src='src/img/tap-room.jpg' alt='page plan'/>